The I Bond’s fixed rate will rise. But by how much?

 Final thoughts

-If you are pondering an investment, keep an eye on Treasury’s Real Yields Curve page, which updates at the market close each day.
-It is a pretty accurate indicator of where real yields are heading.
-Thursday’s auction will close at 1 pm ET.
+If you are pondering an investment at Thursday’s auction, keep an eye on Bloomberg’s U.S. Yields page, which updates in real time.
+It is accurate, but any auction result can bring surprises.
+The auction closes at 1 pm EDT.
 Non-competitive bids at TreasuryDirect must be placed by noon Thursday.
 If you are putting an order in through a brokerage, make sure to place your order Wednesday or very early Thursday, because brokers cut off auction orders before the noon deadline.

 Confused by TIPS?
 Read my Q&A on TIPS